 3. Get user consent again whenever terms are modified

 You can’t change the terms of a contract after a signature is given, but if you update an online agreement without telling anybody then that’s exactly what you’re doing.
 If you want long-term transactions to stay legally enforceable, you need to make sure your buyers are giving their consent to your current terms.

 Therefore, notify your users whenever terms are modified so that they can take action and provide consent to the new version.
 Under no circumstances should you make unilateral changes to any website legal agreement – any time an update is made, your first step should be obtaining and recording a manifestation of their acceptance.

 4. Maintain excellent records that prove who agreed to your terms

 In order for your agreements to be valid, you need to be able to prove it.
-Ensure that your system of record keeping complies an electronic trail of records that includes:
+Ensure that your contract management platform of other system of record keeping complies an electronic trail of records that includes:

 - The individual user that agreed to the contract

 - The version of the contract